namubiru32/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 3; a function that prints a string, followed by a new line, to stdout.
 4; a function that prints a string, in reverse, followed by a new line.
 5; a function that reverses a string.
 6; a function that reverses a string. a function that reverses a string.
+7; a function that prints half of a string, followed by a new line.